umiljavac/OCP8_ToDoList/README.md

   * You can also use `$ bin\console app:fixturesReload` command to achieve this.

 ## 4-Tests coverage
-You can generate an html code coverage file by running `$ ./vendor/bin/simple-phpunit --coverage-html public/test-coverage `
+You can generate an html code coverage file by running `$ ./vendor/bin/simple-phpunit --coverage-html public/test-coverage `.

+Now your code coverage can be displayed on address : 'localhost:yourPort/test-coverage/index.html'